Overview of Regressive Philanthropy Initiative

 Stay informed

-NCRP research and analysis continues as we grow our knowledge of ecosystems of individuals and institutions who are interested in using philanthropy to maintain their own disproportionate wealth and power and to undermine or roll back efforts for a more democratic and just society.
+NCRP research and analysis continues as we grow our knowledge of ecosystems of individuals and institutions who are interested in using philanthropy to maintain their own disproportionate wealth and power and undermine or roll back efforts for a more democratic and just society.

 Bluesky